by Barry Keate

 Some physicians find the standard tests so unreliable they diagnose depending on symptoms.
 Carol Roberts, MD, Director of Wellness Works in Tampa, FL states she finds the blood tests “shockingly” unreliable and will believe the patient and her own eyes rather than the tests.
 She conducts the blood tests for the sake of documentation and just in case they are abnormal.

-The most common treatment for low thyroid hormone levels consists of thyroid hormone drug replacement therapy.
+Treatment The most common treatment for low thyroid hormone levels consists of thyroid hormone drug replacement therapy.
 Conventional treatment almost always begins with synthetic T4 drugs including Synthroid® or Levoxyl®.
 Low doses are usually used at first because a rapid increase in thyroid hormone may result in cardiac damage.

 For some patients, hypothyroidism symptoms persist despite standard treatment.
 T4 therapy may be no more effective than placebo in improving cognitive function and psychological well-being in patients with symptoms of hypothyroidism despite thyroid tests scores well within the reference range.